AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/understanding-the-email-editor/using-the-rich-text-editor.md

    >[!TIP]
    >
-   >You can also change the Landing Page Editor's root block element by following the same steps, but clicking the **Landing Page Editor** drop-down in Step 4 instead of Email / Snippet Editor.
+   >You can also change the Landing Page Editor's root block element by following the same steps, but clicking the **[!UICONTROL Landing Page Editor]** drop-down in Step 4 instead of [!UICONTROL Email] / [!UICONTROL Snippet Editor].

    >[!NOTE]
    >